hashicorp/nomad-openapi/clients/go/v1/docs/NodesApi.md

     xNomadToken := "xNomadToken_example" // string | A Nomad ACL token. (optional)
     perPage := int32(56) // int32 | Maximum number of results to return. (optional)
-    nextToken := "nextToken_example" // string | Indicates where to start paging for queries that support pagination. (optional) resources := "resources_example" // string | Whether or not to include the NodeResources and ReservedResources fields in the response. (optional)
+    nextToken := "nextToken_example" // string | Indicates where to start paging for queries that support pagination. (optional) resources := true // bool | Whether or not to include the NodeResources and ReservedResources fields in the response. (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)